sinsunsan/archiref_wiki/Xpath.md

 Is a selection language, like jquery in javascript.
 Works with xml documents and a subset of xml which are html docs

+Could try with this xml feeds of events in the region Auvergne
 http://www.letransfo.fr/layout/set/xml/agenda/view/xml/1

 http://www.w3schools.com/xpath/